noobyzy/RowSPCA-CS282/README.md

 │    └── Others  - Other dataset.
 │
 │
-└──  paper
+├──  paper
-     └── wang20e.pdf     - A modified paper of the conference version.
+│    └── wang20e.pdf     - A modified paper of the conference version.
+│
+│
+└──  result              - auxiliary files for plotting figures.

 ```